svobik7/svobik7/README.md

 # Jirka Svoboda

-- enthusiastic full-stack developer 🍀
+- enthusiastic full-stack web developer 🍀
 - with passion for TypeScript ❤️
 - using Next.js, React.js, Blitz.js or Yii2 🚀
 - based in Prague, Czech Republic 🇨🇿